P Storm

 P Storm is a 2019 Hong Kong action thriller film directed by David Lam, and starring Louis Koo, Kevin Cheng, Raymond Lam, Gordon Lam and Chrissie Chau.
 The fourth installment in a pentalogy, preceded by Z Storm (2014), S Storm (2016) and L Storm (2018), Koo reprises his role as ICAC principal investigator William Luk, who goes undercover in prison to investigate a case of corrupt prison officers receiving bribes.
 The film was released on 4 April 2019.

-A fifth and final installment, titled G Storm, began production in December 2019 and is set for release on 31 December 2021.
+A fifth and final installment, titled G Storm, was released on 31 December 2021.

 Plot

 Natalie Liu reports second generation rich heir Cho Yuen-yuen to the Independent Commission Against Corruption (Hong Kong) (ICAC) for bribing prison officers for parole.
 William Luk goes undercover as a prisoner to investigate the case, while being aided by his colleague Kenny Ching, and friend, Joint Financial Intelligence Unit (JFIU) officer Lau Po-keung the outside of prison.

 In prison, Luk encounters old rival, Wong Man-ban, whom he imprisoned five years ago.
 Wong has become a major gang leader within the prison and is bent on seeking revenge on Luk.
 Prison superintendent Shum Kwok-keung, who accepts bribes from Cho, turns a blind eye on prison scuffles.
 Fortunately, Luk was able to find assistance from fellow inmate Wong Lam-luk, a well-meaning young man who seeks refuge in prison to avoid high living expenses.